JSsixtyfour/smashremix/readme.md

 - Normal: No change.
 - Bonus: Force the camera to follow and track players.
 - Fixed: Force the camera to show the entire stage.
-- Scene: Camera remains frozen at the last pause position, HUD is disabled.
+- Scene: Camera remains frozen at the last pause position, HUD is disabled, cinematic entry is disabled.

 #### Toggle Name: _Camera Mode_